hannahsheahan/FourRooms/README.md

 # FourRooms
 Unity Editor Version: 2018.1.7f1

-This project has been developed into a general purpose codebase for running human behavioural navigation experiments online using webGL.
+This is a Unity project developed for running human behavioural navigation experiments online using webGL.
+It has been designed to include a general purpose codebase that can easily serve as the basis for other online behavioural experiments in Unity.

 ## Overview